CMSgov/ab2d/website/sandbox/tutorial-postman.md

     Bearer {access token}
     ```

-5. Select <b>Authorize</b>
+1. Select <b>Authorize</b>

-6. Select <b>Close</b>
+1. Select <b>Close</b>

-7. If the "GET" and "DELETE" operations are not visible, select <b>bulk-data-access-api</b> to view the "GET" and "DELETE" operations
+1. If the export endpoints are not visible, select <b>Export</b> to view the export operations

-8. Select <b>GET</b> beside "/api/v1/fhir/Patient/$export" for "Initiate Part A & B bulk claim export job" to expand the details of the operation
+1. Select <b>GET</b> beside "/api/v1/fhir/Patient/$export" for "Initiate Part A & B bulk claim export job" to expand the details of the operation

-9. Select <b>Try it out</b>
+1. Select <b>Try it out</b>

-10. Select <b>Execute</b>
+1. Select <b>Execute</b>

-11. Scroll down to the "Server response" section and note the "Code"
+1. Scroll down to the "Server response" section and note the "Code"

-12. If the response code is 202, copy the job id from the "Response headers" section to your clipboard
+1. If the response code is 202, copy the job id from the "Response headers" section to your clipboard

     Format: